rudolf8/oxar/README.md

 cd oxar
 ```
 ## Prerequisites
-To complete the database installation successfully, the /etc/hosts file must contain a line containing the server IP and hostname.
+To complete the database installation successfully, the "/etc/hosts" file must contain a fully qualified name for the server.

 ## Configure
 Regardless of whether you're doing a native or Vagrant based build, you will need to modify the `config.properties` file prior to running the installation script.
 At a minimum, you will need to replace the CHANGME tokens to point to the appropriate files.
 Read below for help on modifying this file. *If doing a Vagrant install, you can modify `config.properties` using your local text editor.*